irinatu17/MyCookBook/README.md

 #### Icons
 Icons are used widely, as they are good attention grabbers.
 They help users to find and scan content.
 Another advantage of using them is to help to break language barriers.
 They create more user-friendly experience for people with non-native English.
 I used [FontAwesome](https://fontawesome.com/) as the main icon library across the project (e.g. for navbar, footer, forms, recipe details page).
 However,  [Materialize icons](https://materializecss.com/icons.html) were used as well in some cases.
+#### Further styling decisions
+- The recipe cards were styled with rounded corners (`border-radius: 25px`), which was considered sleek and modern-looking.
+This styling concept is repeated across the website in images, buttons, forms.
+- Different shadows were used accross the website to create balance between volume and readability(e.g. for headings).

 ### Wireframes
 [Balsamiq Wireframes](https://balsamiq.com/) was used to create all wireframes for the project.